jocialmedia/how-to-validate-names/README.md

 - **Woods**, Andrew: [Name Validation Regex for People's Names](https://andrewwoods.net/blog/2018/name-validation-regex/), 2018-04-06

 - **Zentgraf**, David C.: [What Every Programmer Absolutely, Positively Needs To Know About Encodings And Character Sets To Work With Text](https://kunststube.net/encoding/), 2015-04-27

-## Coming Up

-This is work in progress and I try to add some valuable content to this project [every day](https://github.com/jocialmedia/how-to-validate-names/commits/main).